rainbow-me/rainbowkit/.changeset/sweet-singers-hear.md

 Note that this only affects consumers that have created custom wallets.
 All built-in wallets have been updated to use the new API.

 - The `Wallet` type is now an object rather than a function.
 Static properties (`id`, `name`, etc.) have been left at the top level, while the `connector` and connection method configuration has been moved to the `wallet.getConnector()` function.
-This allows consumers to tell wallet instances apart without having to instantiate its connector.
+This allows consumers to tell wallet instances apart without having to instantiate their connectors.
   - `connector` has been moved to `createConnector().connector`
   - `qrCode` has been moved to `createConnector().qrCode`
   - `qrCode.logoUri` has been renamed to `qrCode.iconUrl` for consistency.